 Building Lower Body Power

-Lower body exercises can benefit greatly from the inclusion of a Pilates ball.
-Squats against the wall with a ball or hamstring curls add variety and intensity.
-For the wall squat, place the ball between the back and the wall, then perform squats while maintaining balance.
-Hamstring curls involve lying on the floor with feet on the ball, lifting hips, and rolling the ball towards the body.
-Both exercises enhance leg strength and tone muscles, contributing to overall lower body power.
+Lower body exercises get a real boost from the Pilates ball.
+Wall squats and hamstring curls are two moves that add variety and intensity to leg day.
+For the wall squat, place the ball between your lower back and the wall, then squat while keeping the ball in contact with the surface throughout.
+Hamstring curls have you lying on the floor with your feet on the ball, lifting your hips, and rolling the ball in toward your body.
+Both exercises build leg strength and help tone the muscles that drive most athletic movement.

 Improving Flexibility and Balance